 Does Kratom Interact With Zolpidem (Ambien)?

-Kratom is unlikely to result in adverse reactions in combination with zolpidem.
-However, because of the severity of side effects from this medication, and the lack of safety information available, it’s wise to avoid using kratom in combination with all Z-drugs (including Zolpidem).
+Yes.
+Taking kratom with zolpidem could cause negative interactions between the drugs.
+Also, because of the severity of zolpidem’s side effects and the lack of safety information, it’s wise to avoid using kratom in combination with all Z-drugs (including Zolpidem).

 |Other Names (other generics)||Edluar, Intermezzo, Zolpimist|

 The only scenario where combining these drugs could make plausible sense is if a stimulant dose of kratom is preventing you from going to sleep.
-However, as we have seen, there is a metabolic risk.
+However, as we have seen, there is an inherent risk of causing a metabolic interaction and experiencing other side effects.

 In general, you should try to avoid this combination.
 At the very least, consult your doctor before attempting it.

-Zolpidem — commonly sold under the brand name Ambien — is classified as a nonbenzodiazepine Z drug.
-More generally, it falls under the umbrella of sedative-hypnotic medications.
+Zolpidem — sold under the brand name Ambien — is classified as a non-benzodiazepine Z drug.
+More generally, it falls under the umbrella of sedative-hypnotic medications .

-“Z drugs” like zolpidem are very close to benzodiazepines in structure and function and are used to promote sleep.
-They work by increasing the effects of GABA neurotransmitters which help to inhibit neuron activity.
+“Z drugs” like zolpidem are very similar to benzodiazepines in structure and function and are used to promote sleep.
+They increase the effects of GABA neurotransmitters, which help inhibit neuron activity.

 Essentially, zolpidem works by slowing down activity in the brain.